YR72dpi/Quick_Folders/README.md

 It reminds you your default folder path and your existing projects in it.

-It suggests you i f you want to change the the parent folder path.
+It suggests you if you want to change the the parent folder path.

 Press **ENTER** if you don't want.